2my/adhoc/README.md

 ## Maven
 -----------------------
 Open-source project configuration
 Scale-plugin
 Integration testing with Surefire
-Assemblies
+Copy dependencies and resources

+Assemblies:
 	* jar-with-dependencies: s it can be run from ant
 	* zip: unzips to Unix with file modes etc
-Copy dependencies and resources

 Dependencies for:
 	* Scala
 	* Xml+Xlt